surf-visualization/blospray/readme.md

 * Caching of scene data on the server, especially for large data loaded by plugins, is planned to be implemented, but isn't there yet.
 I.e. currently all scene data is re-sent when rendering a new image.

-* Only a single (hard-coded) transfer function for volume rendering is supported.
+* Only a single (hard-coded) transfer function for volume rendering and slice planes are supported.
 Similar for materials on geometry.

 * Only final renders (i.e. using the F12 key) are supported.
 Preview rendering is technically feasible, but is not implemented yet.